Mantu Ghosh

 Mantu Ghosh (born 1973/1974) is an Indian former table tennis player from West Bengal.
 As a two-time national champion, Ghosh is now the coach of India's table tennis women's team and a sports administrator after previously working in different capacities at the state and the national level.
 She was featured in the Limca Book of Records for becoming India's youngest national table tennis champion in 1990 at age 16.
 In 2002, her achievements were recognised by the Ministry of Youth Affairs and Sports and the Government of India, which awarded her the Arjuna Award.

 National career

-Ghosh is one of the first prominent table tennis players from Siliguri, which is now considered the "nursery" of table tennis players in India after many went on to become national champions and Olympians.

 Ghosh began training at Deshbandhu Sporting Union and won the 1988 Sub-Junior National Championship as a trainee at the club.
 She won the Junior National Table Tennis Championship in 1990, the same year she participated in the 52nd Senior National Table Tennis Championship held at Jaipur, Rajasthan.
 Winning the title, she became India's youngest national table tennis champion at age 16, an achievement that featured in the Limca Book of Records.
 Her victory at the national championship motivated more players in Siliguri to pursue table tennis.
 In 1993, she won the singles title at the 55th Senior National Table Tennis Championship.